11 Common Animals in the Great Smoky Mountains

 Source: @hiroki_inoue_northern

 The Red Fox and the Gray Fox live in the Great Smoky Mountains National Park.
-Both species are elusive and nocturnal.
-They both grow from 20-25 lbs. as adults.
+Both species are elusive and most active around dawn, dusk, or night.
+Red foxes usually weigh about 8-15 lbs., while gray foxes are usually about 7-13 lbs. as adults.

-The Red Fox resembles a domestic dog in size, except for the white-tipped tail and black limbs, weighing up to 24 pounds.
+The Red Fox resembles a small domestic dog in size, except for the white-tipped tail and black limbs, weighing up to 15 pounds.
 It’s easy to spot one in the Smokies due to their colorful red hue and fluffy tail.
 The Red Fox is a solitary animal typically hunting alone.
-It feeds on small game but can also eat human food if offered.
+It feeds on small game but can also eat human food if it gets access to it.

 The Gray Fox differs from the red ones with their black-tipped tail, unlike the red foxes with a white tail.
 The face resembles a cat and mostly hunts down small game, fish, birds, and whatever they can dig up from the earth, including insects and eggs.

-The red and gray fox are found near Cades Cove in Smokies Park.
+The red and gray foxes are found near Cades Cove in Smokies Park.

 Coyotes